sarkarn/clinprecision/patent/PATENT_DRAWINGS_SPECIFICATIONS.md

 370 - Form Data
 ```

-**Figure 3 Description**: Protocol version management showing how build_id propagates from protocol versions through mappings to patient data.
-Existing patients remain on their enrolled version while new patients use the latest version.
+**Figure 3 Description**: Protocol version management showing how build_id propagates from protocol versions through visit definitions and visit-form mappings to patient enrollment, visit instances, and finally to eCRF form data submissions.
+Existing patients remain on their enrolled version (e.g., 3 visits) while new patients use the latest version (e.g., 5 visits with additional forms).
+All captured eCRF data is tagged with build_id ensuring complete traceability.
 No data migration required for protocol amendments.

 ---